Long Term Care Family & Friends Information

-Outdoor, indoor and window visitation available by appointment only.
+Outdoor, indoor, and window visitation is available by appointment only.
 Visitors must maintain social distancing, no sharing of food/beverages, mandatory face coverings, and a limit of two visitors per resident at one time.
-Informed consent required for outdoor visitation.
+Informed consent is required for outdoor visitation.
 Informed consent is required for outdoor and indoor visitation and will address all requirements and safety protocols in place.
 Read the updated Visitor Policy.

 Call our Social Services Department at 201.967.4170 to schedule a visit with your loved one.